-The following table sets forth information about the securities authorized for issuance under our equity compensation plans as of December 31, 2015.
+The following table sets forth information about the securities authorized for issuance under our equity compensation plans as of December 31, 2016.
+The 2015 Plan replaced the 2011 Plan which was also approved by the stockholders.
+No further grants will be made under the 2011 Plan.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-Average Exercise price of outstanding options, warrants and rights(b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders: - 2011 Equity Incentive Plan 1,830,300 \$3.53 -0- - 2015 Stock Incentive Plan -0- -0- 1,000,000 Equity compensation plans not approved by security holders -0- -0- -0- Total 1,830,300 \$3.53 1,000,000
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average Exercise price of outstanding options, warrants and rights(b) securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders: - 2011 Equity Incentive Plan 1,554,300 \$3.59 -0- - 2015 Stock Incentive Plan 900,000 \$4.10 850,000 Equity compensation plans not approved by security holders -0- -0- -0- Total 2,454,300 \$3.78 850,000